githubtraining/training-manual/book/35_understanding_yml.md

   - testing
   - deploying

 There are many other steps that can go around and in between as a part of these main sections.
 If there is some scripts you want to happen before the build, as a part of the build, or based on the output or results of a build or of tests, that is all possible.
 The content of the `.yml` file will vary between service providers.
 For more detail on the `.yml` file for a specific CI/CD service, see their documentation.

+> Note: Our examples are relatively simple, but the capabilities of the testing environment go much deeper.
+The purpose of these testing environments is to test as closely to production as possible.
+So, if you want to set up multiple versions, multiple languages, multiple environments, multiple machines - the sky is the limit.
+For specifics on how to do this, check out the documentation for your CI services provider.